A Hitchin connection on non abelian theta functions for parabolic G-bundles: Towards a parabolic Hitchin Symbol

-The isomorphism in the last step uses the identification of $R^1\pi_{n*}\Par(\Pcal)$ with $\TXM$ and along with the fact that $M_{G}^{par,rs}$ has no global tangent vector fields relative to $S$ (cf. \ Lemma \ref{lem:tangentzero}) and $\pi_{n*}\Par(\Pcal)$ is zero.
+The isomorphism in the last step uses the identification $R^1\pi_{n*}\Par(\Pcal)\cong\TXM$, along with the facts that $M_{G}^{par,rs}$ has no global tangent vector fields relative to $S$ (cf. \ Lemma \ref{lem:tangentzero}) and $\pi_{n*}\Par(\Pcal)$ is zero.
 This forces the Grothendieck spectral sequence to collapse.

-We can summarize the discussion and identifications above with the following commutative diagram:
+We may summarize the discussion and identifications above with the following commutative diagram: